gpaul-faldin/7Speaking-helper/README.md

 ## 📝 Overview
 A Chrome extension designed to assist with 7Speaking (cheat).
+Do not that this tool/extension does not automagicly click on the right answers.
+It only tells you which one is correct and you need to manualy select/write it.

 ## ⚠️ Development Status
 This project is currently in active development.
 While functional, please note: